top of page

 Two creative women collaborating in a bright, calm office with planners and coffee.

-For me, as someone who is dyslexic, that inner landscape can feel wide and luminous, but sometimes uncontained.
+As someone who is dyslexic, that inner landscape can feel wide and luminous, but sometimes uncontained.

 A creative morning brain dump in a sketchbook to clear mental clutter and dyslexia-related overwhelm.

-It’s a unique way of seeing, and though it sometimes clashes with the need for structure, I’ve come to recognize it as one of my greatest strengths.
+I see connections before I can name them and patterns before they settle.
+It’s a unique way of seeing.
+Though it sometimes clashes with the need for structure, I’ve come to recognize it as one of my greatest strengths.

 Person in denim jacket reading a book at a wooden table, holding a pen.
 A coffee cup and notebook are nearby, sunlight streaming in.

-After that, I read for a while — usually from my Bible — and let my thoughts turn toward gratitude and grounding.
+After that, I read for a while—usually from my Bible—and let my thoughts turn toward gratitude and grounding.
 I write a few lines in my journal, not to document the day but to center myself in it.

 These small rituals gather the threads of my attention and bring me back to what’s real and possible.